Azrieli Group

 Azrieli Group (קבוצת עזריאלי) is an Israeli real estate and holding company named after its founder David Azrieli.
 The company is engaged mainly in the development and management of shopping malls and office buildings in Israel.

+The Azrieli Group has total assets of NIS 60.7 billion.
+They are responsible for the Azrieli Jerusalem Mall and Azrieli Ayalon Mall.

 The company is traded in the Tel Aviv Stock Exchange under the symbol AZRG, and is part of the Tel Aviv 35 Index.

 History

+Founding and early years

 Azrieli Group started its activities in 1982, developing the Ayalon Mall in Ramat Gan, which opened in July 1985.

-The group opened its second mall, Hanegev Mall in Beer Sheva, in 1989 and a third mall, the Jerusalem Mall in 1993.
+Azrieli Group opened its second mall, Hanegev Mall, in Beersheva in 1989.
+The opened a third mall, the Jerusalem Mall, in 1993.

 Between 1996 and 2007, the group developed the Azrieli Center in Tel Aviv, a complex that includes three office buildings above a shopping mall.